octopot/guard/README.md

 > # Guard <img align="right" width="100" height="100" src=".github/logo.png">
 >
-> 💂‍♂️ Access Guard as a Service &mdash; protect any API or sites you want.
+> 💂‍♂️ Access Control as a Service &mdash; protect any API or sites you want.

 ## Data structure